What is the Membership and Visitors Ministry?

 Why should I become a member?

-Dr. Dan Wiard, Director of Christian Education and Discipleship at SPC, shares his thoughts on this important question:
+Dr. Dan Wiard, former Director of Christian Education and Discipleship at SPC, shares his thoughts on this important question:

 Presbyterians [people of the reformed tradition] always understand that faith is to be lived out among a diverse community of people.
 We cannot separate our salvation from the struggles of our brothers and sisters in faith.
 Christianity is not an enterprise of rugged individualists.
 We believe we need one another to live out the faith.
 We need a community of diverse people willing to engage scripture and one another in searching for God’s will in our communal lives.
 We believe community is essential in witnessing to God’s kingdom/reign/dream/commonwealth/reality.
 In a culture that values and promotes the individual person, it is not easy to find and live in community, but that is who we are.
 (Being Presbyterian in the Bible Belt, Foote and Thornburg, Geneva Press, 2000, p.
 79)